 Cat got your tongue?
 While a cat isn’t literally holding your tongue, you may have felt tongue-tied before—tripping or stumbling over your own words.
 But did you know that a tongue-tie is also a medical condition?

-“A tongue-tie, also known as ankyloglossia, is a disorder where the normal band of tissue under the bottom of your tongue, called your frenulum, is too tight and limits the movement of your tongue,” said Jonathan Skirko, MD, a pediatric facial plastic surgeon and ear, nose and throat specialist at Banner – University Medical Center Tucson in Arizona.
+“A tongue-tie, also known as ankyloglossia, is a disorder where the normal band of tissue under the bottom of your tongue, called your frenulum, is too tight and limits the movement of your tongue,” said Jonathan Skirko, MD, a pediatric facial plastic surgeon and ear, nose and throat specialist with Banner Children's.

 For some people, a mild tongue-tie may not cause any issues and may even go unnoticed.
 For others, however, a tongue-tie will require intervention; a surgical procedure known as a frenectomy.